milmor/TransGAN/README.md

 ![Architecture](./images/architecture.png)

 This repository implements Small-TransGAN and is meant to be educational.
-See _Implementation notes_.
+See [Implementation notes](#Implementation-notes).

 See [here](https://github.com/VITA-Group/TransGAN) for the official Pytorch implementation.